MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/numerics.md

 ## Sample: Evaluating smooth functions

-To evaluate smooth functions such as $\sin(x)$ on a quantum computer, where $x$ is a quantum `FixedPoint` number, the QDK Numerics Library provides the operations `EvaluatePolynomialFxP` and `Evaluate[Even/Odd]PolynomialFxP`.
+To evaluate smooth functions such as $\sin(x)$ on a quantum computer, where $x$ is a quantum `FixedPoint` number, the Quantum Development Kit numerics library provides the operations `EvaluatePolynomialFxP` and `Evaluate[Even/Odd]PolynomialFxP`.

 The first, `EvaluatePolynomialFxP`, allows to evaluate a polynomial of the form
 $$